-WF Health, Well-Being, and Academics, Our focus for students and staff allergies or chronic gastrointestinal conditions may present the same symptoms as COVID-19, but are neither contagious nor pose a public health threat. -Require any student or staff member who has a fever of 100°F or more or other protocols based on updated guidance from the State and protocols based on updated guidance from the State and symptoms of COVID-19 that are not explained by a chronic health condition to be isolated and sent home for follow up with a health care provider.
-CDC CDC -Train school staff on symptoms of multisystem inflammatory syndrome associated with COVID 19. -Require all employees to immediately report any illness of students or staff to the school nurse or other designated school staff in each school.
+W{F} Health, Well-Being, and Academics, Our focus for students and staff allergies or chronic gastrointestinal conditions may present the same symptoms as COVID-19, but are neither contagious nor pose a public health threat. -Require any student or staff member who has a fever of 100°F or more or other symptoms of COVID-19 that are not explained by a chronic health condition to be isolated and sent home for follow up with a health care provider. protocols based on updated guidance from the State and CDC protocols based on updated guidance from the State and CDC -Train school staff on symptoms of multisystem inflammatory syndrome associated with COVID 19. -Require all employees to immediately report any illness of students or staff to the school nurse or other designated school staff in each school.
 A communication protocol will be disseminated to all employees.
-Return to School Ifter Sickness -Follow CDC guidance for allowing a student or staff member to return to school after exhibiting symptoms of COVID-19.
-If a person is not diagnosed by a healthcare provider (physician, nurse practitioner, or physician assistant) with COVID-19, they can return to school: Image: A second s The District will the State and • Once there is no fever, without the use of fever reducing medicines, and they have felt well for 24 hours; continue to evaluate all Employee and student protocols based on updated guidance from the State and continue to evaluate all Employee and student • If they have been diagnosed with another condition and has a healthcare provider written note stating they are clear to return to school.
-County regarding protocols for positive cases and close If a person is diagnosed with COVID-19 by a healthcare provider based on a test or their symptoms or does not get a COVID-19 test but has had symptoms, they will not be allowed at school and must stay at home until: CDC contacts. • It has been at least ten days since the individual first had symptoms and the District will work with the Department of Health to determine when it is safe for the individual to return.
+The district will: Return to School after Sickness -Follow CDC guidance for allowing a student or staff member to return to school after exhibiting symptoms of COVID-19.
+If a person is not diagnosed by a healthcare provider (physician, nurse practitioner, or physician assistant) with COVID-19, they can return to school: 1 The District will The District will Once there is no fever, without the use of fever reducing medicines, and they have felt well for 24 hours; continue to evaluate all Employee and continue to follow guidance from the State and If they have been diagnosed with another condition and has a healthcare provider written note stating they are clear to return to school. student protocols based on updated guidance from the State and CDC County regarding protocols for positive cases and close If a person is diagnosed with COVID-19 by a healthcare provider based on a test or their symptoms or does not get a COVID-19 test but has had symptoms, they will not be allowed at school and must stay at home until: contacts. • It has been at least ten days since the individual first had symptoms and the District will work with the Department of Health to determine when it is safe for the individual to return.